Comparing Two Proxy Methods for Causal Identification: Causal Target Identification With Proxies via Array Decomposition

 \subsection{Identifying Latent Labels}

+In the hidden confounding setting considered in Figure~\ref{fig:3}, label recovery for the latent confounder \(U\) is not required for identification of counterfactual distributions or causal effects.
+The confounder is not the target of intervention; it is integrated out in the adjustment formula (Equation~\ref{eq:adjustment}, with $U$ in place of $C$).
+Any relabeling of the latent categories of \(U\) leaves the functional (i.e., \( \int f_{Y \mid A,U}(y \mid a, u)\, f_U(u)\, du \)) unchanged.

-Outside of the hidden confounding context, it is often necessary to impose additional conditions in order to recover the labels of the latent variable.
-When the treatment is unobserved but proxies of it are available, label recovery for \(A\) is essential for identifying a specific counterfactual distribution \(f_{Y(a_i)}(y) = \int f_{Y \mid A,C}(y \mid a_i, c) \, f_C(c) \, dc\) \citep{zhou2024causalinferencehiddentreatment}.
+In contrast, outside of the hidden confounding context, it is often necessary to impose additional conditions in order to recover the labels of the latent variable.
+For example, when treatment \(A\) itself is unobserved but proxies of it are available, allowing identification of $f_{Y \mid A,C}(y \mid a_i, c)$ \citep{zhou2024causalinferencehiddentreatment}, recovering which $i$ corresponds to \(a_1\) versus \(a_0\) is essential to identify a specific counterfactual distribution